- Sign in to dropbox.com.

 Note: Restorations can take time if there's a large number of files to restore.

 If you have a Dropbox Basic (free) or Plus account, you can recover any file or folder deleted in the last 30 days.
 If you have a Dropbox Professional or Business account, you have 120 days to recover deleted files.
-If you previously purchased the extended version history add-on, you have a full year.

 - Click Show deleted files in the right sidebar.